 Going to business school is a bit of a paradox.
 You’re working toward your future, but in many ways you’re also reentering your past.
 Younger MBAs can be in danger of reverting back to a sophomoric lifestyle common to 20-year-old college students.
 From time to time, they’ll skip class, get drunk on a random Tuesday and copy the notes of friends.
 But even more often, they’ll cram for a brutally difficult finance exam, memorize case studies and practice conversational art as if it were science.

 Most every business school graduate we interviewed said the experience was different than they expected.
-I asked four of them why, and what honest advice they’d give those soon to enter the same halls.
+We asked four of them why, and what advice they’d give those soon to enter the same halls.
 Here’s what they said.

 It’s not a magic pill: Some business school graduates admittedly get their MBA because they want to get out of the industry in which they’re currently toiling.
 It’s not that easy, both in terms of getting the initial job out of school but more so succeeding at it, said one grad that’s recently done it.

 “Expect you will have to work twice as hard as someone with industry experience to get up to speed in your first post-MBA role,” he said.
 “I was at least a year behind my class peers when I started and didn't realize this until six months into the job at which point I was probably 18 months behind them in knowledge.”